haishiro/pyscagnostics/README.md

             measures is a dict with scores for each of 9 scagnostic measures.
                 See pyscagnostics.measure_names for a list of measures

             bins is a 3 x n numpy array of x-coordinates, y-coordinates, and counts for the hex-bin grid.
 The x and y coordinates are re-scaled between 0 and 1000.
 This is returned for debugging and inspection purposes.

-        If the input is a DataFrame, the output will be a generator yielding scagnostics for each combination of column pairs
+        If the input is a DataFrame, the output will be a generator yielding a tuples of scagnostic results for each column pair:
+            (x, y, (measures, bins))
     """
 ```